-Generators own, operate and maintain power stations which generate electricity from various energy sources, eg. coal, gas, hydro and nuclear.
+Generators own, operate and maintain Power Generating Facilities which generate electricity from various energy sources, eg. coal, gas, hydro and nuclear.
 Newer generation technologies include wind, solar, tidal and wave.
 See the end of this section for links to more information on generating technologies.